valpackett/ring-ratelimit/README.md

 Also, you can compose limits if you use the `ring.middleware.ratelimit.limits` namespace!
 It's like Ring middleware for limits.
-You can do really amazing stuff:
+You can do really amazing (but not very useful) stuff:

 ```clojure
 (ns your.app